Learning

 Understanding LLND Requirements as Part of New ASQA Standards in 2025

-LLND Assessments Now Required Before Enrolment - No Exceptions
+LLND Assessments Now Required Before Enrolment

-As outlined in the June 2025 update from Newbery Consulting, the draft standards require RTOs to identify and support student LLND needs before enrolment is finalised.
+The new standards require RTOs to identify and support student LLND needs before enrolment is finalised.

 How Are RTOs Handling LLN Assessments Right Now?